| Barry MacDonnell's

 Optionally remove the box borders.
 (First, if the cursor is inside the box click anywhere outside it to de-select the box.)
 Right click on the box, choose Border/Fill on the context menu, and in the Box Border/Fill dialog that appears click on the first (empty) icon in the "Available border styles" list.
 Click OK to return to the box, then click outside it to return to the document.

-☼ If you need to edit the text box later, just left-click on it; the perimeter of the box turns to a hatched (/////) line.
-When finished, you can close the Text Box Editor window with the Close icon on the property bar, or by using File, Close on the main menu.
+☼ If you need to edit the text box later, just left-click on it to open the Text Box Editor screen and edit the text.
+Alternatively you can right-click on it and use the context menu choices.
+When finished you can close the Text Box Editor window with the Close icon on the property bar, or by using File, Close on the main menu.
 (Yes, you can close the editing window from the File menu!)

 ☼ More fun with text boxes: Create "rounded" and "overline/underline" text boxes around words or phrases with the macros here.